mh-anwar/chess-tournament-manager/frontend/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.<br />
 The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!
-## Note
-The frontend requires an X-API-KEY in the Board.jsx component as well as a HOST.
-The X-API-KEY can be obtained with your own [Deta Space](https://deta.space), the HOST can be added to constants.js with: `export const HOST = 'http://localhost:4000';`.